spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos/fips.md

   - 8 GB memory
   - 50 GB storage

-- Depending on the Operating System (OS) you want to use on your Edge host, you will need subscription credentials.
+- Depending on the Operating System (OS) you want to use on your Edge host, you will need the following subscription
+  credentials:

   - Red Hat Enterprise Linux (RHEL): RHEL subscription token.
   - Ubuntu Pro: Ubuntu Pro subscription token.